Press the Play button above to view our tutorial on using HeritageQuest via Niche Academy.

 - Topsfield’s Annual Reports: the library has print reports going back to 1827.
 The library maintains an individual listing of reports which are available online.

 - The early history of Topsfield: adapted from the National Register of Historic places documentation for the Historic Farms and Rural Retreats of Topsfield, MA.
 Prepared by Gretchen G. Schuler & Anne M. Forbes, Preservation Consultants, April 2005.
 Posted on the excellent Historic Ipswich website. (full pdf document can be accessed on the National Park Service site).

-- The Topsfield Times: the library’s local history wiki, a work-in-progress.
+- The Topsfield Times: the library’s local history wiki.

 Other Local Resources

 - Local newspapers: a list of Topsfield-area papers, and how to access the archives.

 - Maps at the Topsfield Town Library (including links to online maps)

 - Topsfield cemeteries: the library has binders with listings for the Boston Street, Lake Family, Pine Grove, and South Side Cemeteries.
 The Massachusetts Gravestones Photo Project includes images from the Boston Street and Pine Grove cemeteries.

 - Topsfield High School yearbooks: the following volumes are held by the Topsfield Historical Society, but are not available online: 1945; 1948-1959

 - Masconomet Regional High School yearbooks (1960-current) are owned by Middleton’s Flint Public Library.
 Most can be viewed online at the Internet Archive.
 The most current digitized editions (2016 -) can be viewed on this Tri-Town Digital Archive.